 – They went up on the breath of the earth – very much like the parallel prophesy against Gog of Ezekiel 38:9: “You will ascend, coming like a storm, covering the land like a cloud, you and all your troops and many peoples with you.”

-– and surrounded the camp of the saints and the beloved city – Perhaps the camp of the saints is the military camp stationed outside of the beloved city – which is Jerusalem; Or maybe the beloved city is a figurative way of signifying the bride of Christ who sets up their military camp to stand against the rebellion; And yet most likely both.
-Either way, the basic sense informs us of the advancing rebellion, but we are not told whether or not their advancement involves the sacking of other cities along the way.
+– and surrounded the camp of the saints and the beloved city – Perhaps the camp of the saints is the military camp stationed outside of the beloved city – which is Jerusalem; Yet, we are informed in Revelation 21 that the beloved city is a figurative way of signifying the bride of Christ, so is most likely referring to God’s elect in two different expressions – the saints and the beloved city – which probably also includes their stand at the physical & geographic capital city of Jerusalem.
+Either way, the basic sense informs us of the advancing rebellion that surrounded the camp of the saints and the beloved city.

 – And fire came down from God out of heaven and devoured them. – Here we are shown an extraordinary display of the awesome power of God which so swiftly consumes this massive rebellion!
 There is no indication of this being a prolonged battle, but there may be more than just fire involved as fire is so often a symbol of God’s wrath, which may include a broad spectrum of retribution.
 To this point, let us consider another part of the parallel prophesy in Ezekiel 38:18-23:

 “And it will come to pass at the same time, when Gog comes against Israel”, says the Lord God, “that My fury will show in My face.
 For in My jealousy and in the fire of My wrath I have spoken: